 Pultrusion Process

-The pultrusion process involves pulling fibre or mat reinforcing material through:
+The pultrusion process involves pulling fibre or mat reinforcing material through a series of processing stages that include:

-• a resin tank the impregnates the fibres with resin
+• a resin tank that impregnates the fibres with resin

-• then through preforming guides that give the composite its initial shape
+• preforming guides that give the composite its initial shape

-• then through heated dies that shape and cure the resin / reinforcement mixture
+• heated dies that shape and cure the resin / reinforcement mixture

-• the fully cured composite is cooled and pulled to a circular saw or bandsaw where it is cut into designated lengths.
+• a cutting stage where the continuous rod of fully cured composite is cooled and cut into designated lengths by a circular saw or bandsaw.

 Applications

-Fibre reinforced plastic (FRP) composites are being used to replace metals in many applications including:
+Fibre reinforced plastic (FRP) composites are used to replace metals in many applications including:

 • rods and poles